 A great bike tour has to have a baseline component: a great route.
-Organization, amenities, education and inspiration… not enough if the route doesnt make you salivate.
-For 2014 we’re working on a route that will cement CGY’s claim that this event is maybe the most scenic week-long tour in America.
-You like roads that snake through whitewater river canyons?
+Organization, amenities, education and inspiration – all are important, not enough if the route doesnt make you salivate.
+For 2014 we have a route that will cement CGYs claim that this event is perhaps the most scenic week-long tour in America.
+Do you like roads that snake through whitewater river canyons?
 Downhills carved through red-rock buttes?
-Smooth, snaky roads backdropped by craggy peaks?
-Breathtaking views from the tops of mountain passes?
-This is the menu we’re working from as we create a pedaling feast for you.
+Smooth roads with wide shoulders backdropped by craggy peaks?
+Breathtaking views from the top of mountain passes?
+This is the menu were working from as we create a pedaling feast for you.

-We’ve got our route for 2014 mapped out – we love it, and know you will too.
-We’re working collaboratively with several agencies, finishing up permit work.
-This route could change – including overnight spots – but pending final permit approval, this is where we’ll be.
+We have our route for 2014 mapped out – we love it, and know you will too.
+It could change – including overnight spots – but unless something out of our control happens, this is where well be.

-We’re planning to start in Jackson Hole, heading over Teton Pass on Day One to Victor, Idaho, then enjoying an out-and-back to Grand Targhee Ski Resort (photo below left) before landing back in Victor or Driggs for the night.
-From there it’s down through Swan Valley to Alpine, and then up the Snake River (photo below) to the Hoback Junction area on Day Two.
-Day Three follows the Hoback River canyon on the way to Pinedale.
-From Pinedale we plan a short bus ride for everyone down to Farson – we’ll transport bikes for you – where we’ll start our riding for Day Four, heading to Lander.
-That will allow us to have a layover on Day Five in Lander, with a spectacular optional ride up through Sinks Canyon State Park.
-On Day Six we’ll ride through red-rock country to Dubois, and on Day Seven we’ll climb Togwotee Pass, revealing the awesome Teton Range, before we spin down through Grand Teton National Park (on one of two possible roads) and back to Jackson Hole.
+Were starting at Teton Village in Jackson Hole, heading over Teton Pass on Day 1 to Victor, Idaho, then enjoying an out-and-back to Grand Targhee Ski Resort (photo below left) before landing back in Victor or Driggs for the night.
+From there its over Pine Creek Pass and into Swan Valley to Alpine, Wyoming, and then up the Snake River (photo below) to the Hoback Junction area on Day 2.
+Day 3 follows the wild and scenic Hoback River toward Pinedale.
+From Pinedale we plan a short bus ride for everyone down to Farson – well transport bikes for you – where well start our riding for Day 4, heading over South Pass to Lander.
+That will allow us to have a layover on Day 5 in Lander, with a spectacular optional ride up through Sinks Canyon State Park.
+On Day 6 well ride through Wind River Indian Reservation to Dubois, and on Day 7 well climb Togwotee Pass, revealing the dramatic Teton Range, before we spin down to Grand Teton National Park.
+From there we’ll transport everyone back to Teton Village.